julialoy/CS361_number_gen_microservice/README.md

 ### REQUESTing Data
 The server opens a socket via TCP on localhost on port 5555.
 To request data from the server:
-1. A client program should open a socket and establish a TCP connection via port 5555.
-Example using PyZMQ:
+1. A client program should first establish a connection to localhost:5555.
+Example using PyZMQ's socket API:
     ```python
     s = context.socket(zmq.REQ)
     s.connect("tcp://localhost:5555")
     ```
 2. Once the connection is established, the client program must send a message to the server indicating the client is requesting information.
 The message may be any string other than "q", encoded as a sequence of bytes.
-Below is an example using PyZMQ:
+Below is an example using PyZMQ's socket API:
    ```python
    msg = "ready"
    s.send(msg.encode())